ylchen07/mcp-executor/README.md

 ## Tools

-The server provides two MCP tools that work in both subprocess and Docker execution modes:
+The server provides two MCP tools: `execute-python` and `execute-bash`.
+The tool parameters vary based on the execution mode:

 ### Tool: execute-python